 4. They Boost Metabolism and Digestion

-Artichokes are high in fiber they’re great for promoting good digestion.
+Artichokes are high in fiber and have wonderful purifying properties.
+For this reason, they’re great for promoting good digestion.

 On days when you feel heavy, have lost your appetite or suffer from constipation, don’t hesitate to boil up some artichokes.
 Alternatively, just steam a few.
 They treat intestinal inflammation and regulate the metabolism.
 Moreover, they reinforce the immune system.